mjmyaseer/basket-validation-challenge/README.md

 The code represents a basic solution for a checkout basket.

-The application is testable using the testcases written in PHPUnit which is found in the 'tests' folder.
+The application is testable using the testcases written using PHPUnit which is found in the 'tests' folder.

 Please find below the steps required to setup he project and execute.